Skip to content

 • System attribute: for example, Name, Context, or "Object Type".
 Most system attributes can be used in the WHERE clause.

-• Data profiling attribute: for example, "Data Profiling".Min, "Data Profiling"."Distinct", or "Data Profiling"."Inferred Data Types".
+• Data Profiling attribute: for example, "Data Profiling".Min, "Data Profiling"."Distinct", or "Data Profiling"."Inferred Data Types".
 Data profiling attributes can be used in the WHERE clause.

-• Source history attributes: "Source History"."Popularity Count", "Source History"."Last Data Access Date", "Source History"."Last Data Update Date", and "Source History"."Last Access Users"
+• Source history attribute: "Source History"."Popularity Count", "Source History"."Last Data Access Date", "Source History"."Last Data Update Date", and "Source History"."Last Access Users" Source history attributes can be used in the WHERE clause.

 • Related object property: for example, Parent.Name and Parent.
 "Object Type".
 A related object property must be in the form of related object type.property, where the related object type is one of the following system attributes and the property can be a profile attribute, custom attribute, user defined property (UDP), data profiling attribute, or system attribute.
 If the property is a profile attribute, it can be qualified by a profile name to prevent any ambiguity.